NataliaRoni/NataliaRoni/README.md

 # 💫 About Me:
 Full stack development student at Henry.
 I'm passionate about frontend and currently working on a Rick and Morty application that combines my front-end and back-end knowledge.
-I have experience using JavaScript, React, Node.js, Express, and Redux.
+I have experience using JavaScript, CSS, React, Redux, Node.js and Express.
 I love working on challenging projects and learning new things.
 I'm always looking for ways to improve my skills and contribute to exciting projects.

 ## 🌐 Socials: